Skip to content

 On designated FHSZ parcels, yes — substantial remodel work on detached structures triggers Chapter 7A requirements alongside main residence work.
 Many Penn Valley homeowners assume only the main house; designated parcels need full property scope.

-Within ~1/2 mile of the lake, yes — occasional lake-driven humidity warrants HZ5 climate spec and corrosion-rated fasteners.
+Within ~1/2 mile of the lake, yes — but lake-driven humidity is a moisture-detailing and corrosion concern, not a freeze trigger.
+The right response is HZ10 board (the climate-correct line for this hot-dry foothill setting) with corrosion-rated fasteners, not an HZ5 freeze-zone product.
 Beyond that distance, standard rural foothill spec applies.
 The lake-adjacent value at resale is meaningful; the spec adjustment is modest.

 Both are foothill rural with similar Chapter 7A applicability.
 Auburn skews denser oak canopy and craftsman architectural tradition; Penn Valley skews more open oak savanna and ranch/country architectural vocabulary.
 Hardening principles are identical; architectural execution differs.